Isaac Freeman Rasin: Career

 Rasin worked as a clerk in his father's dry goods store in Baltimore.
 He worked in a similar role until 1867.
 Rasin got involved in ward-level politics in East Baltimore, first joining the Know Nothing party and serving as secretary in the Ashland Club, a Know Nothing organization of East Baltimore.
 He then joined the Democratic party.
 In 1864, he was elected by his friends to the Democrats' city executive committee.
 Rasin was known as the "Old Man" of Baltimore Politics, and sometimes went by Freeman Rasin or "Free" Rasin.

 Rasin was elected as clerk of the Baltimore City Court of Common Pleas in 1867.
 He was re-elected in 1873 and 1879.
 He served in this role from 1867 to 1885.
 Rasin served as a delegate to the 1884 Democratic National Convention and also served as a member of the Democratic state executive committee.
 In 1886, President Grover Cleveland appointed Rasin as naval officer of the Port of Baltimore.
 He held this role throughout Cleveland's administration.

 In 1870, Rasin met Arthur Pue Gorman and formed what would be known as the Gorman–Rasin organization, a political machine in Baltimore in the 1870s and 1880s.
 In 1878, the "Old Guard" was formed, seven men that would leave their mark on Maryland politics and be associated with the political machine.
 These men included: Gorman, Rasin, Jesse K. Hines, Levin Woolford, Michael Bannon, George Colton and John W. Davis.
-Other members of the political organization included John J. Mahon, Thomas G. Hayes, Robert M. McLane, Frederick Raine, William Pinkney Whyte, James B. Groome and Edwin Warfield.
+Other members of the political organization included Robert J. "Doc" Slater, J. Frank Morrison, John J. Mahon, Thomas G. Hayes, Robert M. McLane, Frederick Raine, William Pinkney Whyte, James B. Groome and Edwin Warfield.
 Both Groome and Warfield ended up getting positions with Rasin at the clerk's office.
 On election day, the organization would use "walking-around money" to ensure local Democrats "got out the white vote, rewarded the faithful, and made trouble for the rest".
 Mayor Ferdinand C. Latrobe described Rasin's machine as "unavoidable and perhaps helped make democracy work".
 Rasin and Gorman ran a political machine where they handled matters in a personal way and "stayed in touch with workingmen and clubmen alike".

 In 1892, Rasin was elected as state insurance commissioner for Maryland by Maryland's Board of Public Works.
 He served in this role until he resigned in December 1896.
 During President Cleveland's second administration, Rasin was offered the role of United States consul to Berlin, Germany, but declined the role.
 Rasin helped John K. Cowen become a U.S. Representative.
 In 1905, Rasin actively took part in Gorman's effort to find an opponent against Isidor Rayner in the election of Attorney General of Maryland, but assisted Raynor in winning and, according to Gorman's journal, received significant payment from Rayner.
 After Gorman's death in 1906, Rasin continued as the last member of the "Old Guard" in the political machine until his death.